ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Output value: multiplier of the output signal created by the block, explained in \nameref{signals}
 - Output mode: type of output created by the sensor when it is activated (the output is always $0$ otherwise)
   - Trigger: output the value selected in the "Output value" setting
-  - Measurement: output the current angle (from the center of the activation threshold to the output arrow) in degrees multiplied by the "Output value" setting
+  - Measurement: output the current signed angle (positive for counterclockwise) from the closest edge of the activation threshold to the output arrow in degrees multiplied by the "Output value" setting
-  - Normalized: output $\frac{\text{measurement}}{\text{width}/2}$ if normal trigger is used.
-If trigger outside is used, the value is <!-- TODO: explain this once the behaviour is fixed -->
+  - Normalized: output $\frac{\text{measurement}}{\text{width}/2}$
 - Trigger: condition used to determine when to send an output
   - Normal: sends an output when the angle is inside of the activation threshold
   - Outside: sends an output when the angle is outside the activation threshold